How does Type Investigations work?

 Our stories must all appear first in a U.S. media outlet, and our reporters and editors collaborate to find the best placement possible.
-We publish in foreign media outlets only as secondary outlets or through co-publishing arrangements with a U.S. outlet.
+We publish in media outlets based outside of the U.S. only as secondary outlets or through co-publishing arrangements with a U.S. outlet.

 I am a reporter based outside of the United States.
 May I apply?

-Yes, absolutely, as long as you are fluent in English and familiar with U.S. media standards.
+Yes, absolutely, as long as you are fluent in English, familiar with U.S. media standards, and your story has a clear and direct U.S. tie-in.
 But our projects must appear in a U.S. media outlet.
 If you have never previously reported for a U.S. media outlet, your application will be a long shot.

 What does Type Investigations expect of its reporters?